killing the siren call of nostalgia

 Upon arrival, her life gets wrapped in tightly – with a personal chef, chauffeur, maid, and a translator taking care of her and her husband.
 Still, she manages to occasionally escape from this “expat-bubble” after picking up a bit of Mandarin and adopting the habit of riding her bike through town.

-To be honest, I didn’t really expect much.
-Maybe it was because the general idea reminded me so much of Carol Kloeppel (American wives of German journalists musing about things).
-Or maybe it was because the idea of some random Western person writing about „ordinary life“ in China seemed so stereotypical.
+I didn’t really expect much.
+Maybe it was because the general idea reminded me so much of Carol Kloeppel‘s book.
+Or maybe it was because the idea of some random Western person writing about “ordinary life” in China seemed so stereotypical.

-It’s not so much the story (LFR eats things, rides her bike, talks to people, sees a riot at premier Zhou Enlai’s funeral, lives through the Tangshan Earthquake and through Mao’s death, and then she leaves).
-Nor is it LFR’s writing style.
+It’s not so much the story (Fisher-Ruge eats things, rides her bike, talks to people, sees a riot at premier Zhou Enlai’s funeral, lives through the Tangshan Earthquake and through Mao’s death, and then she leaves).
+Nor is it Fisher-Ruge’s writing style.
 She mostly sticks to specific details: how much does a certain item cost?
-What is the perceived ration between horse carriages and motor cars on the streets?
+What is the perceived ratio between horse carriages and motor cars on the streets?
 What do people eat?

-Also sometimes, when she offers a personal opinion on things, she gives away a surprising degree of ignorance: the low level of public security in Hongkong (compared to Beijing) makes her feel uncomfortable, this is of course understandable.
+Also sometimes, when she offers a personal opinion on things, she gives away a surprising degree of ignorance.
+For example, the low level of public security in Hongkong (compared to Beijing) makes her feel uncomfortable.
+This is understandable.
 But I would have liked for her to note that her perceived safety in Beijing is mostly due to her special status as a foreign visitor.
 In other words: it is the expat bubble that prevents her wallet from being stolen.

 So what makes this book so awesome then?